Ayms/node-Tor/README.md

 The signing process is based on asymmetric crypography and short signature concepts (LBS?+/- 160b), it does include a timestamp for live streaming.

+The format of the signature is: [timestamp in seconds 4B][4 first bytes of the signature 4B]

 ####Pieces and sliding window

 Tor protocol cells have a size of 512 B, the payload for streams is 498 B.